 Each NFL Foundation Grant program has its own submission cycle.
 Please refer to the specific application for further details on deadlines.

 If you do not see the application appear under the 'Apply' tab then it is likely the application is not yet available for submissions or the deadline has passed for the year.

-The primary contact listed in the application will receive the Grant check via FedEx delivery.
+The primary contact listed in the application will receive the Grant check via FedEx or USPS delivery.
 Please ensure that the address provided in the application is correct and is not a PO Box.
 The Foundation will not send checks to PO Boxes.